 - Lucha Libre – a must-see Mexican wrestling tradition.
 You can purchase accessible seating.

 - Frida Kahlo Museum and Coyoacan – A beautiful museum that captures the life and essence of Frida Kahlo.
 There is a small portion of the museum up a flight of stairs, which is the only inaccessible part of the museum.
 Museum bathrooms were very small (most public restroom stalls in Mexico are too small to fit even my manual chair).
 Coyoacan is a quaint colonial neighborhood about 20 minutes drive from the city center.

 - National Museum of Anthropology and Parque Chapultepec – an important and impressive collection of artifacts documenting the cultural evolution in Mexico.

-- La Condesa, Parque España and Parque Mexico – the hippest neighborhood in Mexico City.
-With a European vibe, this a great place to spend a day trying the many trendy restaurants and cafes or lounging in one of these popular parks.
+- La Condesa, Parque España, and Parque Mexico are the hippest neighborhood in Mexico City.
+With a European vibe, this is a great place to spend a day trying the many trendy restaurants and cafes or lounging in one of these popular parks.